EOSIO/welcome/docs/04_protocol/04_accounts_and_permissions.md

 # 2. Accounts

 Each account is identified by a human readable name between 2 and 12 characters in length.
-The characters can include a-z, 1-5, and optional dots (.) except the first and last characters **[schema:Name]**.
+The characters can include a-z, 1-5, and optional dots (.) except the first and last characters.
 This allows roughly one exa ($2^{60}$) accounts.
 The exact number is:

 $$
 31^{2} \cdot \sum_{n=0}^{n=10} 32^{n} = (2^{5}-1) \cdot (2^{55}-1) = 1,116,892,707,587,882,977